 The biggest difference between Grand Californian and those hotels is, obviously, the location.
 Your room at the Ritz Carlton in Laguna Niguel or Montage in Laguna Beach might have a view overlooking the ocean.
 Your room at Grand Californian might have a room overlooking Disney California Adventure.
 Different people will value those views and locations differently.

 If I were going to stay at another Disneyland Resort hotel instead of the Grand Californian, I’d probably choose Disneyland Hotel.
-Its atmosphere (I love the new look) is great, its pool is amazing, and its proximity to Trader Sam’s is great.
-Plus, it’s a bit cheaper than the Grand Californian.
+The atmosphere is great, its pool is amazing, and proximity to Trader Sam’s is a big plus.
+It’s also usually cheaper than the Grand Californian.

-We’ve stayed in both (here’s our Disneyland Hotel Review if you want to compare the two) and I have a tough time saying which I prefer–it probably would come down to price and which has better discounts.
+We’ve stayed in both and I have a tough time saying which I prefer–it probably would come down to price and which has better discounts and specific circumstances of the trip.
 Both are excellent, excellent hotels.
-By contrast, I wouldn’t stay at Paradise Pier Hotel again.
+(See Disneyland Hotel vs. Grand Californian for a comprehensive comparison.)
+By contrast, I would not stay at Paradise Pier Hotel again, especially while it’s under construction to be converted into Pixar Place Hotel.

 What do you think of Disneyland Resort’s flagship resort?
 Are you a fan of the Grand Californian, or do you prefer Disneyland Hotel?
 Do you think GCH is a brilliant work of art in the spirit of Gamble House or the Ahwahnee, or do you view it as an overpriced take on Wilderness Lodge?
 Share your thoughts in the comments!